 Grounding yourself is an excellent way to quickly bring yourself back to earth.
 Visualisation techniques are everywhere but learning an exercise to help ground.
 Doing this while breathing is a pretty quick way to overcome whatever it is you are feeling.

 Here’s one that I do:

-If you can, another exercise is to get outside in bare feet and put your feet on grass for half an hour.
+Another exercise is to get outside in bare feet and put your feet on grass for half an hour.
 Works almost instantly.

-If you have a regular practice, you would probably only need about 10-20 minutes per day to get the benefits but if you’re meditating for an overwhelm situation, do it for as long as it takes to feel better.
+If you have a regular practice, you would probably only need about 10-20 minutes per day to get the benefits.
+But, if you’re meditating for an overwhelm situation, do it for as long as it takes to feel better.

 I still like guided meditations the best as calming my mind down in absolute silence is no mean feat!
 Plus, the other benefit to meditation is that it brings you back to focusing on your breathing which also calms!

 Panic attacks are now gone but overwhem still lingers.
 The good news is that there are tools available (free and paid for).
 Tools to help with all of the confusion and overwhelm that comes with learning new things.
 Or when striving to set yourself on a different path that your family and friends may not understand or endorse!

 Overwhelm and confusion are closely linked but often dealing with one helps with the other.
 I know that when I am not feeling overwhelmed, I am much more productive, creative and focused.
 Dealing with one often closes down the other.

 Learning to deal with overwhelm is pretty simple (mostly) and very effective if you are consistent in your practice.
 Find something that works for you and resonates.